Throlli/DIM-Wishlists/README.md

 My Wishlist and choosy_voltron

-If you want to use my Master Wishlist whilst also using the choosy_voltron Wishlist (voltron with some added Rolls if I remember correctly) copy the following URLs and paste them into your DIM.
+If you want to use my Master Wishlist whilst also using the choosy_voltron Wishlist (voltron with some Rolls to shard if I remember correctly) copy the following URLs and paste them into your DIM.

 https://raw.githubusercontent.com/Throlli/DIM-Wishlists/master/Throlli's%20PVE%20Wishlist.txt | https://raw.githubusercontent.com/48klocs/dim-wish-list-sources/master/choosy_voltron.txt